QUICK ESCAPE FROM SITE

 • The time period that a sex trafficking victim was held in debt bondage or forced labor or services exceeded 180 days; or

-• The offence involved more than one sex trafficking victim; and
+• The offence involved more than one sex trafficking victim; or

 • Protections for victims and witnesses, including: